HR Leadership

 15Five is human-centered performance management with weekly check-ins, kudos, goals, and manager enablement features.
 It’s designed to create habit and visibility – so it’s simple for teams to remain aligned, especially in hybrid teams.

-15Five’s minimalist design is a gift for most, yet some scaling teams grow beyond its simplicity.
+Keep in mind: 15Five’s minimalist design is a gift for most, yet some scaling teams grow beyond its simplicity.
 It’s not for companies that need rich workflows, org-level calibration, or deep integration with enterprise HRIS systems.

 Global Insight

 Lattice is utilized widely across tech, SaaS, and remote-first companies looking for one performance + engagement platform.
 Culture Amp is favored by those doubling down on experience-driven growth and DEI.
-15Five is a favorite among early-stage companies focused on connection and people development — but many supplement with more structured tools in subsequent stages as they scale.
+15Five is a favorite among early-stage companies focused on connection and people development, but many supplement with more structured tools in subsequent stages as they scale.

 People analytics & strategic insights